 In this in-depth guide, we’ll talk through how to choose the best saddle for you – whether you’re a road, gravel or mountain biker, and whatever your gender, we’ll help you find the right saddle for your riding needs.

-A comfortable saddle is crucial for riders of all cycling disciplines as, unless you’re a downhill mountain biker, BMX or trials rider, it’s something you’re going to spend a lot of time on.
+A comfortable saddle is crucial for riders of all cycling disciplines because, unless you’re a downhill mountain biker, BMX or trials rider, it’s something you’re going to spend a lot of time on.

 We also cover some myths about saddles, including what not to do in your pursuit of comfort.